Looking for a spot

 We made a little legend for what we think is core information.
 Here’s how it works:

-Loretto Maryholme, the site of five or our own annual retreats, we have a lot of love for this property.
+Loretto Maryholme, the site of five of our own annual retreats, we have a lot of love for this place.
 Originally the summer home for a group of social-justice-oriented nuns, the nuns now host silent retreats, spiritual retreats and rent out space for self-guided retreats, which of course can be filled with writing.
 Guests enjoy lake access, and a beautiful labyrinth and the feeling of being in a place with a long history of spiritual connection.
 Some of the rooms are on the main floor, so this is one of the more accessible places for a range of mobilities.
 Click here for details.

 Spark Box Studios This hip studio in Prince Edward County is new to our list, recommended by a writer who stayed there and loved it.
 Run by two print makers, they offer residencies for artists of all stripes.
 Residencies can be as short as a weekend or as long as two months and include one weekly shared meal with other resident artists.
 They also offer workshops, guest lectures, internships and awards that provide financial assistance, especially to emerging artists.
 Check them out right here.